Kernix13/parcel-sass-setup/notes_sass.md

 ```

 ## Mixins

+> A mixin lets you make groups of CSS declarations that you want to reuse throughout your site.
+It helps keep your Sass very DRY.
+You can even pass in values to make your mixin more flexible

 - They are similar to a function in JS
 - Mixins can take parameters like functions - you need to use `@mixin` in conjuction with `@include`